1st December 2018. Painted Tree Gallery, Northcliffe.

 The concept for the overall project was inspired by the story of Aimee Dickson, a young Northcliffe artist who has special needs, and her peers both local and city based.
 Aimee’s journey is inspiring and demonstrates how the smallest steps can positively impact on each of our local communities.

 Northcliffe’s isolation lessens choice for local people because of geographic constraints but when there is an opportunity to come together, the response is enthusiastic and appreciative with examples of community art projects visible throughout the town and local exhibitions resulting from specific projects shown in the Painted Tree Gallery.
-Would be good for you to make sure this is a true picture and if you want to change please do.

 Lack of choice can be even more challenging for artists who have a disability living in small communities and by bringing the Creative Connections model into this community we hope to introduce a new concept which may lead to new and ongoing networks which can not only create more intimate links within our own community but also reduce social isolation by raising awareness around disability and the arts and its importance in our cultures.
 Throughout the year, the workshops, updates in the local paper and on Facebook will ensure the conversations will continue throughout the years.